“What’s In YOUR Data Architecture?” Part Three

 Figure 2.
 An Entity/Process “CRUD” Relationship Matrix

 Building such matrices is a long-standing practice in enterprise modeling.
 The practice was first introduced by IBM in its Business Systems Planning (BSP) methodology, and popularized by James Martin in his Information Systems Planning (ISP) methodology.
-The practice is just as valid and useful today.
+The practice is just as valid and useful today, and all data management practitioners should be trained in enterprise data modeling.

 The sequence of processes represents the business value chain, a concept introduced by Michael Porter of MIT in several books and articles on business strategy.
 The business value chain identifies the functions of an organization that contribute directly and indirectly to the organization’s primary purpose (commercial profitability, education, etc.), and arranges the directly contributing functions from left to right in a diagram based on their dependencies and event sequence.
 Indirect support functions are shown below this arrangement.
 The diagram below depicts the business value chain for an insurance company.